puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

 [class]: ./lang_classes.html
 [defined_type]: ./lang_defined_types.html
 [collector]: ./lang_collectors.html
+[catalog]: ./lang_summary.html#compilation-and-catalogs

-* [See the Type Reference for complete information about Puppet's built-in resource types.][types]
+> * [See the Type Reference for complete information about Puppet's built-in resource types.][types]

 **Resources** are the fundamental unit for modeling system configurations.
 Each resource describes some aspect of a system, like a service that must be running or a package that must be installed.
 The block of Puppet code that describes a resource is called a **resource declaration.**

-Declaring a resource instructs Puppet to include it in the catalog and manage its state on the target system.
+Declaring a resource instructs Puppet to include it in the [catalog][] and manage its state on the target system.
 Resource declarations inside a [class definition][class] or [defined type][defined_type] are only added to the catalog once the class or an instance of the defined type is declared.
 [Virtual resources][virtual] are only added to the catalog once they are [realized][realize].

 Syntax
 -----